orchid-initiative/laelia-store/README.md

 # Online Store (online-store)

 ### Summary
 We will be setting up a virtual storefront as a resale site for members of Nuevo Amanacer.
-This project will empower the women to learn the steps of setting up an online profile, managaing inventory and shipments, and familiarize themselves with running a business.
+This project will empower the women to learn the steps of setting up an online profile, managing inventory and shipments, and familiarize themselves with running a business.

 ### Status
 This project is at the beginning stages of planning.
 Some inventory exists in storage.